 s3: createS3Adapter(),

 And so it goes.
-You can easily compose things even in large codebases, because Typescript will make sure that nobody passes anything stupid or changes some keys without affecting other parts of the code.
-This method is also more explicit, and you can navigate the codebase directly without checking how runtime resolves your dependencies.
+You can easily compose things this way even in large codebases.
+Typescript will make sure that nobody passes anything that breaks the contract without compilation errors.
+This method more explicit than Nest's IoC, because you can simply navigate the codebase through symbols, without checking how runtime resolves the dependencies.

-Finally, at some point you may be met with technical issues.
+Final addition.
+At some point you may be met with usability issues when doing DI by yourself.
 Circular dependencies or code ownership problems are two things that come to mind.
 This again, shouldn't be solved with a runtime.
 ESLint has a plugin that forbids circular dependencies.
 For the second problem, you can start with CODEOWNERS or look into more sophisticated tools.

 Sometimes you need to reuse a piece of code for each request or workflow, which is dependent on your input data.
 Nest gives you injection scopes, javascript gives you functions.
-If you don't have any magic, which we removed above, you can just pass the data to your function from the request.
+Without magic, which we removed above, you can just pass the data to your function from the request.

 It's not always the best solution, but should be the default one.
-If you need to decouple things more, you want context
+If you need to decouple things further, or make them more ergonomic, AsyncLocalStorage

-is your friend.
+is for you.
 Nest also uses it under the hood, so just skip the framework part.

 const requestIdStorage = new AsyncLocalStorage();